-It only takes a few minutes of hands-on time to cook and freeze dry beans - it's a great way to save money and control ingredients but still have the convenience of canned beans.
+It only takes a few minutes of hands-on time to cook and freeze dried beans - it's a great way to save money and control ingredients and still have the convenience of canned beans.

-After cooking, I put the drained beans in pint and quart-size freezer containers and then covered them with fresh cold water before freezing.
-I thought the water would protect the beans from splitting or freezer burn and maybe keep them soft since canned beans have liquid.
+I cooked the beans until just tender, put the drained beans in pint and quart-size freezer containers (equal to 1 and 2 cans, respectively) and then covered them with fresh cold water before freezing.

 And it worked!